 It’s important to understand how commercial induction cookers work.
 The induction heating element in them is a powerful magnet that yields a magnetic field under the ceramic hob surface.
 Once you place a cooking vessel in it that is metallic, the energy created by the magnetic field induces the cookware to produce a form of electrical contact with it.

 It’s this transfer of energy that brings about the heating of the metal (cookware).
-You can control the heat generated by the magnetic field on the cookware.
-This means that your food will only heat when you place compatible cookware over your commercial induction cooker.
-Once it’s not in use, the induction cooker will remain cold ensuring you never get burned.
+You can control the heat generated by the magnetic field on the induction cookware.
+This means that your food will only heat when you place compatible cookware over your commercial induction hob.
+Once it’s not in use, the induction stovetop will remain cold ensuring you never get burned.